A Swiftly Tilting Planet: The Rune Resembling St. Patrick's Rune

 It is very similar to a portion of James Clarence Mangan's poem "St. Patrick’s Hymn before Tarah," a poetic rendition of Saint Patrick's Breastplate.

-The rune within the L'Engle's book has one significant difference from St. Patrick's Hymn.
+The rune within L'Engle's book has one significant difference from St. Patrick's Hymn.
 "At Tara" is replaced with "With Ananda"; the original refers to the Hill of Tara.
-However, in L'Engle's version, the words are different, and this has relevance to the overall context of the plot, as Ananda is both the name of the Murry family dog and the Sanskrit word for "bliss", a kind of internally-generated divine condition, which is neither a deity nor a physical location.
+However, in L'Engle's version, the words are different, and this has relevance to the overall context of the plot, as Ananda is both the name of the Murry family dog and the Sanskrit word for "bliss", a kind of internally generated divine condition, which is neither a deity nor a physical location.